plone/documentation/docs/backend/components.md

 ### Overview

-The Zope Component Architecture - in short ZCA - is a Python framework for supporting component based design and programming utilizing the design patterns interface, adapter, abstract factory and obserser/publish subscribe.
+The Zope Component Architecture - in short ZCA - is a Python framework for supporting component based design and programming utilizing the design patterns interface, adapter, abstract factory and publish-subscribe.

 Plone logic is wired together by Zope Component Architecture.
 It provides the "enterprise business logic" engine for Plone.